programmerfriend/programmerfriend.github.io/_posts/2020-01-01-best-java-books-2020.md

 <br><br>

 At first I didn't wanted to include books about Frameworks in this list.
-After thinking more about it I came to the conclusion that (IMGO)  Java is currently nothing without Spring and Spring Boot.
+After thinking more about it I came to the conclusion that, in my opinion, Java is currently nothing without Spring and Spring Boot.
 This is at least true if you want to get a Job as a Java Developer.

 To be totally honest I am not really satisfied with all the books out there about Spring and Spring Boot in particular.